came203/gitea/website/index.md

 | GPUs | - | NVidia Quadro RTX 5000 (16 GB), 5 nodes<br>2x NVidia Quadro RTX 6000 (24 GB), 1 node# |

 The shared cluster storage is located on the "Bigfoot" Storage system.
-One node (#) will be equipped with two large memory GPUs can be used for training of neural networks.
+One node (#) is equipped with two large memory GPUs and can be used for training of neural networks.

 ## Software

-The operating system of the cluster is Ubuntu Linux 18.04.3 LTS.
+The operating system of the cluster is Ubuntu Linux 18.04.3 LTS (HWE).
 There is only command-line access, no graphical user interface.

 Software is handled via [environment modules](https://modules.readthedocs.io/en/latest/).
 Please contact the cluster admins to install software cluster-wide.